Hitachi-ID/bravura-safe_clients/README.md

 The original documentation is available at [https://bitwarden.com/help/].
 A complete list of all changes is available in the git history of this project.

-This project contains the APIs, database, and other core infrastructure items needed for the "backend" of all bitwarden client applications.
+This project contains the APIs, database, and other core infrastructure items needed for all bitwarden client applications.

 The server project is written in C# using .NET Core with ASP.NET Core.
 The database is written in T-SQL/SQL Server.
 The codebase can be developed, built, run, and deployed cross-platform on Windows, macOS, and Linux distributions.